stonemjs/docs/src/docs/essentials/incoming-event.md

 event.set('my.custom.flag', true)
 ```

-All data written via `set()` is stored inside the **metadata store** — it’s safe, isolated from the raw request, and purely internal.
+All data written via `set()` is stored inside the **metadata store**, it’s safe, isolated from the raw request, and purely internal.
 This makes it perfect for middleware enrichment, auth flags, and request-specific context propagation.

 #### Platform-Aware Magic